fbpx

 Floral design duo Molly Copa and Hattie Sloane of Austin-based Flora Fetish pair a passion for flowers with an artful eye to create living masterpieces.

-A waterfall of baby’s breath, delphinium, chrysanthemums, agapanthus, purple asters, carnations, roses, hydrangeas, goldenrod, dried fern, green fern, Italian ruscus, and grasses spill out of a 1969 Volkswagen bug.
+A waterfall of baby’s breath, delphinium, chrysanthemums, agapanthus (Nile lilies), purple asters carnations, roses, hydrangeas, goldenrods, dried fern, green fern, Italian ruscus, and grasses cover the side of 1969 Volkswagen bug.

 Bugs and Buds